London Elektricity: History

 The first incarnation of London Elektricity was the duo Tony Colman and Chris Goss.
 Founders and backbone of Hospital Records, they also pursued parallel projects under the monikers Peter Nice Trio and Dwarf Electro, but it was their tune "Song in the Key of Knife" under the guise London Elektricity that first gained them widespread recognition.
 In 1999, they released their debut album Pull the Plug on Hospital Records.
 Although session musicians contributed a wide range of live instruments (double bass, electric guitar, brass section, flute, strings), and jazz singer Liane Carroll provided vocals on two tracks, the LP was essentially a studio work, under the control of producer/DJ duo Colman and Goss.

-In 2002, Chris Goss departed to concentrate on managing Hospital Records, leaving it a solo project of Tony Colman.
+In 2002, Chris Goss departed to concentrate on managing Hospital Records, leaving Tony to be CEO of Hospital Records, and to take on the mantle of London Elektricity himself.
 The second album Billion Dollar Gravy was released in 2003.
 During the making of the album, the session musicians began to coalesce into a band, and Colman decided to take the band live.
 The line-up included Colman, Andy Waterworth, Landslide, MC Wrec, the Jungle Drummer, Liane Carroll and Robert Owens, amongst others.
 In 2004 they released a live DVD entitled London Elektricity: Live Gravy, which was recorded in October 2003 at the Jazz Café.